saptarshibasu/azure-study/README.md

 * Any client running on a VM can acquire an access token by making a REST call to the VM at the endpoint: `http://169.254.169.254/metadata/identity/oauth2/token`.
 The token is based on the managed identity service principal and suitable for use as a bearer token in service-to-service calls requiring client credentials
 * When a disk is attached to a VM, it remains in a raw disk until it is formatted.
 To accomplish this, a PowerShell script needs to be deployed to Azure VM scale set instances via the Custom Script extension.
 The script will be first stored in an Azure Storage container.
 At the time of installation of Custom Script extension, the script is retrieved from the Azure Storage container
+* Accelerated Networking is by default enabled.
+It reduces latency be removing an additional hop over the virtual switch

 ## Azure AD